skip to main content

 Elective Class Descriptions

 This course engages students in the exploration of multiple art forms through the California State VAPA strands.
-The focus of the class is on the elements of art (line, shape/form, space, texture, value, and color).
+The focus of the class is on the Elements of Art (line, shape/form, space, texture, value, and color).
 Students learn various art techniques including painting, sculpting clay, drawing, and more.
-Creativity is a theme tying all projects together.
+Personal expression is a theme tying all projects together.
 This is a one-semester exploratory art course.
 There is a suggested lab contribution of $20 for this class.

 Publications